 We are mindful of our obligation to raise funds in a socially responsible manner and we support responsible play initiatives in our advertising messages.
-Our advertising expenses at the close of the FY21 (ending June 30, 2021) were approximately 0.38% of gross sales, down from 0.43% in FY20.
+Our advertising expenses at the close of the FY23 (ending June 30, 2023) were approximately 0.43% of gross sales.
 SCEL also strives to be a transparent, well-run business enterprise.
-As a percentage of sales, our operating expenses are the lowest of any lottery in the country with annual sales under $4 billion.
-SCEL’s most recent fiscal year (FY21) set new records with the following accomplishments compared to FY20:
+As a percentage of sales, our operating expenses are among the lowest of any lottery in the country with annual sales under $4 billion.
+In our 21st year, the Lottery reported its second best results for FY23:

 These figures represent a significant impact on our state's economy.

-While SCEL is NOT responsible for deciding which programs are funded with lottery proceeds, more than 2.2 million scholarships have been awarded to hardworking South Carolina students since 2002.
-In FY21, more than $469 million was appropriated for higher education for opportunities such as scholarships, need-based grants, tuition assistance, and the National Guard Loan Repayment Program.
-Educational programs for K-12 students also received more than $39 million in lottery proceeds.
-These include the Technology Initiative, K-5 programs and the Educational Accountability Act.
+While SCEL is NOT responsible for deciding which programs are funded with lottery proceeds, more than 2.5 million scholarships have been awarded to hardworking South Carolina students since 2002.
+For the current fiscal year, more than $600 million has been appropriated for higher education for opportunities such as scholarships, need-based grants, tuition assistance, and the National Guard Loan Repayment Program.
+Educational programs for K-12 students also received more than $8.4 million in lottery proceeds.
 The education appropriations by the General Assembly will pay dividends for this and future generations.

 We will continue to work even harder as a "traditional" lottery to provide proceeds for education.
 This stewardship maximizes the funds available to improve education here in South Carolina……which makes for a bright today and an even brighter tomorrow.